-Traditional ciders are harder to find.
+Traditional or Heritage ciders are harder to find.
 They are available in similar packaging as wine—750ml bottles are standard but 500ml are also used.
 Traditional ciders are usually produced on a smaller scale than modern ciders and command prices on par with many wines.
 You’re likely to find traditional ciders in specialty bottle shops, upscale restaurants, and drinking establishments with a well-curated beer and/or wine selection.
 Traditional ciders often pair well with food and are typically more complex than modern ciders.

 Some of the most exciting North American ciders are made with characterful apple varieties that thrive in the various climates of the New World.
 Heirloom varieties that are especially well-suited for cider production include Northern Spy, Empire, Golden Russet, Winesap, Newtown Pippin, Winter Banana, Gravenstein, and Wickson.
 European cider apple varieties such as Dabinett, Harry Masters Jersey, Yarlington Mill, Kingston Black, Porter’s Perfection, Muscadet de Dieppe, Bramley’s Seedling, among many are also used.
 These apples taste terrible and are often pretty ugly looking.